yuraloginoff/listify-ext/README.md

 # Listify

+Override the new tab page with your favorite links grouped in lists.
 This extension gives you a clean and simple way to organize your favorite links.
 With Listify you can create lists and add links into them.
 Lists are available on every new tab.

 ## Downloads